imran7rassi/Imrans-Text-Editor/README.md

 ## Installation

-1. Clone the repository.
-2. Run "npm i" to install the npm packages.
-3. Do the "npm init"
-4. Create the "dotenv" file.
-5. Set up the the dotenv to connect to the Mongo and Port.
+You can open the [App](https://blooming-thicket-32337.herokuapp.com/)

+- To install the app onto your local computer, click the install button on the screen.

 ## Demo